 - Help children with storytelling and communication.
 Using the LEGO DUPLO bricks and characters allows children to create their own world.
 When you are spending time with your child playing with LEGO DUPLO you can use the different creations as launch pads to tell stories.
-These creative stories help your child understand how stories are told, for example stories have a beginning, a middle and an ending and the story needs to be told in this sequence or the person listening will get lost.
+These creative stories help your child understand how stories are told, for example, stories have a beginning, a middle and an ending and the story needs to be told in this sequence or the person listening will get lost.
 This is a good skill to have as this leads to good communication that will help your child in the future.

 - You can teach fractions, shapes, patterns, colours, lengths and basic maths with LEGO DUPLO.
 Your kids will not even know they are learning, they will think they are just having a great time playing.

 - Being creative.
-Building cities, airplanes, birds, dinosaurs and really anything that you can think of.
+Building cities, aeroplanes, birds, dinosaurs and really anything that you can think of.
 Don’t be confined to just the instructions that are included in the pack.
 LEGO DUPLO allows kids to create whatever their heart desires.
 There are no restrictions.

-This workshop was hands on.
+This workshop was hands-on.
 We all had to open a pack of LEGO DUPLO bricks and get building.

 Our first task was to build a bridge that would allow two LEGO DUPLO characters to get across the river that had huge fish in them and who knows if they were vicious!
-Yes you had no idea so best to be careful.
+Yes, you had no idea so best to be careful.

 My group came up with a great creation that allowed the characters to cross the river.
 We carefully engineered a bridge with side rails and steps to access it.
 We were safety conscious hence the safety rails.

 “Did you know that your brain is making use of the most critical skills for learning when playing with LEGO® bricks?
-Even when you build and rebuild with just a few bricks you stimulate more than 20 skills, supporting competences such as problem-solving, creativity, empathy, communication and collaboration. “
+Even when you build and rebuild with just a few bricks you stimulate more than 20 skills, supporting competencies such as problem-solving, creativity, empathy, communication and collaboration. “

 Our second task was that we had to sit back to back to our partner and one person built with the LEGO DUPLO and the other person directed what to build.
 It was a very interesting lesson on communication and how to direct others when you cannot ask questions.

-As you can see it was a close but if the communication was more directional that would have been better.
+As you can see it was close but if the communication was more directional that would have been better.
 It would have hopefully led to an exact match with each creation of LEGO DUPLO.